UA Mineral Museum New Exhibit

 The Best of the Best: Prize Minerals from the Vaults of Arizona's Collectors

 More of the world’s top mineral collectors call Arizona home than anywhere else in the world.
 Never before have so many of these exquisite minerals, from so many of the finest collections, been brought together in one place.
 And better yet, you’ll hear the stories behind the minerals – the hunt, the passion, the astonishing science.
-Now open through December 2014.
+Don't miss your chance to see this amazing collection- here through November 2014.

 Welcome to the University of Arizona Mineral MuseumThe Museum is dedicated to providing public education and the preservation of minerals and meteorites while also serving the research needs of professionals, students and collectors.
 The collection is world-wide in scope, but with specific emphasis on minerals from Arizona and Mexico.

 Funded through Flandrau Science Center & Planetarium, and sponsored in part by Freeport-McMoRan Copper & Gold, Inc. and the Tucson Gem and Mineral Society